Dr-Dinero/Project1-Project-ZERO/README.md

 % Of Young in Poverty
 This chart is depicting the % of Highschool dropouts for every 1000 young males Chart 3:
+% of young males Not Enrolled in school or working This chart depicts the % of Young males Not Enrolled in school or working for every 1000 young males Chart 4: